jasmineguru/jasmineguru/README.md

 😄 Pronouns: She/Her
 ⚡ Fun fact: It is a myth that psychopaths are born and that they cannot be treated!
 -->
-🔭 I’m currently working on ~~my machine learning assignmetn~~ reviewing my Pyhton skills, learning to apply my ML concepts\
+🔭 I’m currently working on figuring out how to explain backpropagation to 13 year olds :>\
 🌱 I’m currently learning PostgreSQL and Spline! \
 👯 I’m looking to collaborate on quite literally anything, I am open to learning any new technology with anyone from any background! \
-🤔 I’m looking for help with understanding what convoluted neural networks are and how to use them ;-; (don't get me started on backpropagation🥲). \
+🤔 I’m looking for help with getting started with Spline (I'm not the most artisitc person ;-;) \
 💬 Ask me about when to use Cauchy's Integral Formula or how to differentiate individuals with Anti-Social Personality Disorder and Psychopathy \
 📫 How to reach me: jasmine.guruparan@mail.utoronto.ca! \
 😄 Pronouns: She/Her \